athornton/JupyterCon-2018-talk/talk.rst

 Replacing the payload is a matter of replacing the JupyterLab container that is spawned for the user.

-Assuming you have the analysis pipeline already, what you need is conceptually quite simple, and the implementation is not hard.
+Assuming you have an analysis pipeline already, what you need is conceptually quite simple, and the implementation is not hard.

 * A container that will start a JupyterLab server.